Kathy-w/Study/README.md

 Study
 =====

-First time tu use GitHub
+First time to use GitHub